Korinna

-Korinna is a serif typeface, first released by the H. Berthold AG type foundry in 1904.
+Korinna is a serif typeface first released by the H. Berthold AG type foundry in 1904.
 A revival of the typeface was designed in 1974 by Ed Benguiat and Vic Caruso for the International Typeface Corporation (ITC).
 Their version follows the formulary ITC approach of increased x-height, and multiple weights from light to ultra.
 The face is named for the ancient Greek poet.

 Notable uses

 Korinna is known for its usage in television.
-It is perhaps best known as the display font for clues on the 1984 version of Jeopardy!.College & Research Libraries News, Volume 58, Issues 1–3, p.
-163. It was also used on ABC's Good Morning America from 1986 to 1988, as the chapter placard typeface for the television series Frasier, Hank Parker's Outdoor Magazine, TNN's New Country, and Mork and Mindy, The Joy of Painting public television series from 1986 to 1989, and for Paramount Home Video's FBI warning from 1989 to 1995.
+It is perhaps best known as the display font for clues on the 1984 version of Jeopardy!.
+It was also used on ABC's Good Morning America from 1986 to 1988, as the chapter placard typeface for the television series Frasier, Hank Parker's Outdoor Magazine, TNN's New Country, and Mork and Mindy, The Joy of Painting public television series from 1986 to 1989, and for home videos such as Paramount Home Video's warning screen from 1989 to 1995.
 Japanese video game developer and publisher Capcom has always used the Korinna typeface, for both its former and current logos.
 The Walt Disney Company used the font when re-releasing its animated features to theatres and VHS by labelling them as Walt Disney's Classic on the movie posters and VHS covers, the word classic in Korinna typeface.
 The font was used for title and heading text on some Advanced Dungeons and Dragons books and is used for the current GURPS logo.
 It was also used to render the subtitle text in the music video to Devo's "Whip It".
 It features prominently as cover typeface of every The Most Famous Hotels in the World Book since 1986.
 It is also used as the primary textual font in many newspapers both local and nationwide.